-The two requirements in this section introduce students early in their time at Westmont to the nature and purpose of a Christian Liberal Arts education.
-By being introduced to the Christian liberal arts through a particular disciplinary or methodological lens, students begin working with the questions and the concerns that we hope will pervade their entire education at Westmont.
+The requirements in this section introduce students early in their time at Westmont to the nature and purpose of a Christian Liberal Arts education.
+Although each of these requirements introduces students to the Christian liberal arts through a particular disciplinary or methodological lens, they all are intended to draw students explicitly into the questions and the concerns that we hope will pervade their entire education at Westmont.
 These themes include, among others: an exploration of what it means to be human; what it means to live a good life; and what it means to pursue justice as a citizen of both this world and the Kingdom of God.
 As a result of having fulfilled these requirements, students will have an appreciation for the development of the Christian Liberal Arts tradition.
 In addition, they will be on their way to developing categories of critical evaluation, sensitivity to historical context, and other essential capacities of a liberally educated Christian.

 - 1. Philosophical Reflections on Reality, Knowledge, and Value.
 Courses satisfying this requirement give significant attention to the nature of reality, our prospects for knowledge, and ethical or aesthetic values.
 Students in these courses should understand and appreciate the bearing of metaphysical assumptions on more specific matters; recognize how assumptions about knowledge affect such pursuits as science, mathematics, theology, and self-understanding; recognize the import of competing value claims; practice identifying and assessing arguments for philosophical claims; and emerge with a sense of how to think Christianly about various world views. - 2.
 World History in Christian Perspective.
 Students will explore world history from a Christian perspective and engage in critical discussion of the term "Christian perspectives" as a concept whose definition is subject to interpretation.
-Geographically comprehensive and chronologically wide-ranging, the courses emphasize the historical rootedness of all traditions-the Christian tradition included.
-By challenging cultural stereotypes, students develop a thoughtful and informed approach to other cultures.
+Geographically comprehensive and chronologically wideranging, the course exposes students to the stories of diverse peoples, with the goal of challenging stereotypes and developing a thoughtful, informed approach to other cultures.